hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

      primary key (entity_id, evm_address, timestamp_range)
  );

+  create index if not exists entity_virtual_address__evm_address on entity_virtual_address (entity_id)
+  where status <> 'DELETED';

-  create index if not exists entity_virtual_address__evm_address on entity_virtual_address (evm_address) where status <> 'DELETED';
+// the following index is `not` yet needed, but is likely to be added, if deemed necessary. create index if not exists entity_virtual_address__nonce on entity_virtual_address (nonce) where status <> 'DELETED';
 ```

-While the HIP-631 document calls this table `account_virtual_address`, we will use it to hold virtual addresses for both accounts and contracts,
+While the HIP-631 document calls this table `account_virtual_address`, since we will use it to hold virtual addresses for both accounts and contracts,
-and so we are using "entity" in the table name.
-The HIP-631 document should be updated to reflect this.

-#### Migration of `entity.evm_address` data into new `entity_virtual_address` table

-The existing mirror node database, supporting one evm_address per entity, stores it in a column named `evm_address` in the `entity` table.
-With HIP-631, We now support multiple virtual address per entity, with one being labelled the default virtual address for that entity.
+this table name is more in line with existing mirror node naming.
+Both types of virtual address maintain the same type of nonce value (etherium contract nonce).

+#### Existing entity table is unchanged.

-We will continue to use the `evm_address` column of the `entity` table, but now this value is used for the *default* virtual address.
+We are choosing to use the existing `evm_address` field of the `entity` table to hold the default virtual address, rather than adding a new column for this purpose.

-* We will need to perform a database migration to:
-    - create the new `entity_virtual_address` table as specified in the previous section.
-    - for every existing `entity` with a non-null `evm_address` field, add a row to that table with corresponding `entity_id` and `evm_address` fields, `is_default` set to `true`.
-    - We are not going to delete the `evm_address` column from the `entity` table at this time, but that may be a later migration.
+The HIP-631 document indicates that whenever a virtual address gets deleted, it cannot be the default virtual address getting deleted.<F12>, so we only need to update
+the `evm_address` field of an existing account (or contract) when a `CryptoUpdate` operation is invoked that specifies `addVirtualAddress` and `setDefaultVirtualAddress(true)`
+(at which point we would update the `evm_address` feild of that account/contract to be that of the new virtual address being added).
+The HIP-631 document does not indicate
+any other way (than adding a new address) to update the default virtual address of an account.

 ### Importer